 © Christian Wolf.
 Type of license: CC BY-SA 3.0 DE.

-Founded in 1806, Humboldt-Universität (HU) is Berlin’s oldest university, previously called Friedrich-Wilhelms-Universität until 1949.
-Humboldt Universität has many notable alumni including Max Weber, Friedrich Engels, Max Planck, Albert Einstein, and 55 Nobel laureates.
-Humboldt Universität is not only considered one of the most prestigious universities in Germany but also in all of Europe.
+Founded in 1806, Humboldt-Universität (HU) is Berlin's oldest university and was known as Friedrich-Wilhelms-Universität until 1949.
+Humboldt University has many famous alumni, including Max Weber, Friedrich Engels, Max Planck, Albert Einstein and 55 Nobel Prize winners.
+Humboldt University is considered one of the most prestigious universities in Germany and Europe.

 Free University of Berlin